healeycodes/simple-images-to-pdf/README.md

 ## Features

 Creates a single PDF file from multiple images.

-I wrote this to aid people who need to create PDFs from scanned-in files.
+The initial use case was for a computer illerate user who was scanning contracts.

 Currently searches for JPG files only but the script is well commented and highly extensible.